US

 Role-based views

-This tool is called to enhance data security by restricting access to certain files for the employees whose responsibilities aren’t related to the information in question.
+This tool enhances data security by restricting access to certain files for the employees whose responsibilities aren’t related to the information in question.

 These are standard modules available in most canned solutions, but if you would like to have some unique features and functions, custom CRM is what the doctor ordered.